snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 - referer data (first event)
 - browser, OS and device data (first event)

 The SQL used to calculate these fields was discussed before.
-First, `sessions_basic` gets created, which contains aggregate values.
+First, the `sessions_basic` table is generated, which contains aggregate values.
 Then, 5 other tables are created which either select the first or the last event per session.
-These tables are then joined back onto `sessions_basic` in the `sessions_new` table.
+These tables are then joined back onto `sessions_basic` to form the `sessions_new` table.

 This approach is visualized below.

 [![Sessionization](http://snowplowanalytics.com/assets/img/analytics/data-models/sessions.png)](http://snowplowanalytics.com/assets/img/analytics/data-models/sessions.png)

-If the *full* model is used, `sessions_new` was calculated using all events and the sessions can be moved to the final pivot table.
+In the *full* model, `sessions_new` is the final derived table, because it was calculated using all events.

 In the *incremental* version, `sessions_new` was calculated using only events that arrived after the last run began.
-This table will have to be merged with the pivot table, because events that belong to one session could have ended up in two different batches.
-This creates two sessions with the same session identifier, who have to merged into one.
+This table will have to be merged with the existing sessions table, because events that belong to one session could have ended up in two different batches.
+A simple union of both tables would create multiple rows for some sessions, a situation which is to be avoided.

-This is done using the same SQL logic as before.
+Merging sessions which occur in both tables is done using the same SQL as before.
 All existing sessions are copied into `sessions_new`.
-A basic table is then created which calculates aggregate values.
-Two other tables are create to find the values associated with the first and last event in a particular session.
-These tables then get joined and the result is moved back into the pivot table.
+A basic table is then created which calculates aggregate values, including the `MIN` and `MAX` timestamp of each version of the sessions.
+Two other tables are then created to select the values associated with the first and last event in a particular session.
+These tables are joined and the result is moved back into the derived table.

 ## 5. Visitors